hjespers/node-red-contrib-solace/README.md

 #Usage

 You will need access to a Solace Systems message router (URL, Login, Password, and Message VPN).
 A demo sandbox is available on the public internet with the configuration data shown above in the solace-broker config dialog box.
+Use the super secret password whci is "password".

 # Authors